 Undergraduate Transfer Students

 Admission of transfer students to Vanderbilt is competitive and based on academic merit.
-While there is not a strict priority based on the date of application submission, transfer students are encouraged to submit their application by the March 15 deadline for fall term consideration.
-Applications received after March 15 may be considered on a space-available basis.
-We will begin notifying students of their decisions by late April and continue on a rolling basis until our transfer class is full.
+While there is not a strict priority based on the date of application submission, transfer students are encouraged to submit their application by the April 15 deadline for fall term consideration.
+Applications received after April 15 may be considered on a space-available basis.
+We will begin notifying students of their decisions by mid-April and continue on a rolling basis until our transfer class is full.
 It is our practice to offer transfer admission for the fall semester only.

 If you have questions, please contact your admissions officer.
 We assign counselors based on the high school from which you graduated.